venkya/hello-world/README.md

 # hello-world
 Starting the process
 this is me learning how to code.
-I am not really a codder
+I am not really a coder